 Money in 529 plans, named for Section 529 of the Internal Revenue Code, enables you to reduce your taxable estate while earmarking funds for the higher education of a grandchild (or any other family member).
 Funds contributed to such accounts are invested to pay for a grandchild's college tuition, room and board, or other expenses.
 The account funds are usually invested in mutual funds, and earnings from these accounts are tax-free.
 (Prepaid 529 plans are an alternative to traditional investment 529 accounts; for more on these, click here.)

-If the grandchild uses the funds for any purpose other than higher education, the earnings are taxed as ordinary income to the account owner (you) and a 10 percent penalty is assessed on investment gains.
+If the grandchild uses the funds for any purpose other than those approved by law, the earnings are taxed as ordinary income to the account owner (you) and a 10 percent penalty is assessed on investment gains.
 Since you are the account owner, such accounts generally do not affect a child's eligibility for financial aid.
 This change may increase a student's chances for financial aid since qualified withdrawals will no longer be considered income to the student.
 Moreover, you can change beneficiaries at any time, as long as the new beneficiary is a member of the original beneficiary's family.
 (The tax law enacted in 2001 expanded the list of family members to include the first cousin of the original beneficiary.)
 Most states now permit or are planning to permit 529 account plans, and many investment firms now offer them as tax- and estate-planning vehicles for their clients.